1 - Cragside House and Gardens

-In all honesty though I have to say I prefer Amble which shares the lovely views but also has a lovely craft and artisan shopping area by the harbour, an award winning high street and in my opinion better dining out options too (see our reviews for Sea&Soil and Zecca).
+In all honesty though I have to say I prefer Amble which shares the lovely views but also has a lovely craft and artisan shopping area by the harbour, an award winning high street and in my opinion better dining out options too.

 5 - Farne Islands

 I have visited the Farne Islands on numerous occasions and they really are a Northumberland gem.
 Perfect for wildlife spotting, we would highly recommend Serenity Tours.
 You can spot the famous seals and puffins as well as 23 different varieties of seabirds for an unrivalled experience.

 Another top Northumberland attraction that we have yet to visit.
 We were set to visit one of their family events last year until we had car trouble and couldn't make it!
 Booooo!
 Kieider is renowned for it's dark skies and we certainly experienced them during our stay at Calvert Trust.
 In fact it was so dark we couldn't see our hand in front of our face!